bektas-sari/eng_words_vscode/README.md

-# 📘 English-Turkish Vocabulary App
+# 📘 English-Turkish Vocabulary App (Flutter APP)

 A simple yet effective Flutter application designed to help users practice and memorize English-Turkish vocabulary pairs.
 Each time the user taps the button, a random English word is shown with its Turkish equivalent, making vocabulary building interactive and fun.

 ---